 There's more to Tucson than just the UA.
 Go out and explore because this little city has so much charm and a lot to offer.

 If you're not from here, you've probably never seen a saguaro in person.
-You can't miss them, they look like people with their arms up and they're everywhere.
+You can't miss them, they're the big, green desert giants.

 Because the sunsets are beautiful here (like the one above).